NOT JUST ANOTHER ENGLISH TEACHING OPPORTUNITY.

 This internship program is designed to promote cultural and language exchange between Japanese high school students and native English speaking university students.
 By matching selected local students with highly competent English students from top universities, we aim to create an environment conducive to both learning and teaching.

-Interns will facilitate themed discussion sessions in a classroom setting with 4-8 Japanese high school students.
+Interns (or "mentors") will facilitate themed discussion sessions in a classroom setting with 1-6 Japanese students.
 The program also offers optional cultural activities throughout the program both after classes and on the weekends.
 Although this is an unpaid internship, the sponsor is providing certain expenses for each intern who participates in the six week program.

 Weekly Curriculum: The first week of the program will consist of a retreat, training and orientation followed by 5 one-week classes to different groups of high school students.
 There may be some changes to the 2018 curriculum but below are some of the major topics to be discussed.

 - Life Mission

 - Presentation and discussion on Intern chosen field of study and university.

 Interns may be placed in one or multiple major cities throughout Japan depending on high school student demand.
 Tokyo and Kyoto/Osaka/Nara areas have been two primary locations in the past but others may be added during the high school student registration process.
 Some interns will travel to areas outside of Tokyo/Osaka or commute there daily from their home base city.
 All interns spend at least the first week of the program in either Tokyo or Osaka.
 We will not place any intern in a rural area for the entire length of the program unless demand permits and intern requests.
 Some interns may have the opportunity to travel to multiple locations.